openhab/openhab-vscode/CONTRIBUTING.md

 - `snippets` provides autopcompletion snippets which add predefined templates in the editor

-- `meta` holds some metadata like the langauage definition that is needed for syntax highlighting
+- `meta` holds some metadata like the language definition that is needed for syntax highlighting

 - `.azure-pipelines` holds the configuration we are using for our *continous integration*.
 You can find our builds and artifacts on <https://dev.azure.com/openhab/vscode-openhab/_build?definitionId=2>